FriendsOfTYPO3/introduction/Documentation/Maintenance.rst

 * Check the exported data does NOT contain backend users, especially not the user you are currently logged in with

 * Update the preset if it had to be changed.
-Dump the table and update file :file:`Resources/Private/ImportExportPreset.sql`

 * Perform the export